 Start Your Own Business or Remain an Employee?

-The?question?is not whether you?should?become your own boss or remain an employee but whether you should start your own business from scratch or sign up for a franchise.
-One way to do this is to use a retail franchise where a?commercial property scout?will find you a great store location?that?has?a?high chance of getting a lot of?walk-in?traffic.?
+The question is not whether you should become your own boss or remain an employee but whether you should start your own business from scratch or sign up for a franchise.
+One way to do this is to use a retail franchise where a property scout will find you a great store location that has a high chance of getting a lot of walk-in traffic.

 You will also need to get good at marketing and sales.
-However, once?you become proficient in generating leads and closing sales, you may have a new problem.
+However, once you become proficient in generating leads and closing sales, you may have a new problem.
 Instead of a scarcity of clients, you could have too many.
-Since?you?will probably not want to leave money on the table by turning people away, you will?hire?employees.??Once?you hire employees, you will then have to learn how to administer all the paperwork that comes with it.
+Since you will probably not want to leave money on the table by turning people away, you will hire employees.
+Once you hire employees, you will then have to learn how to administer all the paperwork that comes with it.

 If you can do all this or are willing to learn how, then, you should definitely start your own business.
 After all, you have a marketable skill and you are willing to learn everything you need to know how to grow your business.?